Brazilian Teal Amazonetta brasiliensis

 Brazilian Teal, REGUA< Rio de Janeiro, Brazil, November 2006 - click for larger image Brazil

 The Brazilian Teal occurs from Colombia to Argentina and Uruguay.
+See the distribution map at xeno-canto.
 They are found in pairs or small groups on lakes and pools normally away from the coast and close to dense vegetation.

-Brazilian Teal, Taim, Rio Grande do Sul, Brazil, August 2004 - click for larger image The male on the left of both photos has a red bill and legs while the female on the right has a grey bill.
+Brazilian Teal, Taim, Rio Grande do Sul, Brazil, August 2004 - click for larger image The male on the left of photos 1 and 2 has a red bill and legs while the female on the right has a grey bill.
 The other key feature in the male is the pale grey area on the cheeks and the sides of the neck.

 Previous Page Back to Index Next Page